basakpercin/Mystery-Organism-Challenge-Project/README.md

-Codecademy mystery organism challenge project
+# Mysterious Organism Project

+## Project
-Creating mockup DNA strands of 15 bases, simulating mutations, comparing DNA strands, calculating survival chances, and creating 30 instances of DNA of the organism for the research team to work on.
+#### The project creates DNA strands of 15 bases, simulates mutations, compares DNA strands, calculates survival chances, and finally, creates 30 instances of DNA of the organism, Pila aequor, for the research team to work on.

+#### JavaScript